Types of clouds | Cirrus, Cirrostratus, Cirrocumulus, etc.

 Types of clouds

-- Vertical clouds
+• Vertical clouds (Cumulus, Cumulonimbus)

 Cirrus clouds

-These are thin hair like clouds completely made of ice crystals.
-Cirrus clouds are also known as ‘mare’s tail’ because of their appearance.
-These clouds indicate fair weather.
+These are thin, hair-like clouds made entirely of ice crystals.
+Cirrus clouds are also known as “mareโ€™s tails” because of their wispy appearance.
+Cirrus clouds often indicate fair weather but can also signal that a change in the weather is coming.

 Cirrocumulus clouds